cryptoworkbench/cryptoworkbench/README.md

 [actual\_code/project\_code/prime\_table\_generator/prime\_table\_generator.c](https://github.com/cryptoworkbench/cryptoworkbench/blob/main/actual_code/project_code/prime_table_generator/prime_table_generator.c) is the location of my implementation of the Sieve of Eratosthenes.
 Here this ancient method for finding prime numbers comes in the packaging of a nice, easy to use and _ergonomic_ generator of prime tables.
 This prime table generator can generate compact binary prime tables but also basic ASCII tables one can 'cat' or alternatively load intelligibly into vim.
-Of course this generator can also output back into the terminal (stdout).
+Of course this generator can also output back into the _standard output_ (stdout), this looks like this:

-Example:
 ```bash
 ./actual_code/project_code/prime_table_generator/prime_table_generator 20 stdout
 Complete list of primes less than 20: